Vacancies

 - GCSE Maths & English Pass or Reading & Writing Skills and Numeracy Skills NVQ Level 2 essential

-- SEN experience, ASD experience and positive behaviour management expertise desirable
+- SEN experience desirable

 - Recent experience of working with children in a learning environment desirable